screwdriver-cd-test/pr-closed-trigger-example/README.md

-# pr-closed-trigger-example
+# pr-closed Trigger Example
-Example repo to test github pr closed trigger
+To execute a job by a pr closed event in Screwdriver.cd, you can specify ~pr-closed requires property on the jobs.